 Serve warak enab with a side of fresh pita bread and homemade plain yogurt.
 Many Mediterranean countries have their own version of stuffed grape leaves.
 This recipe is a Lebanese meat version however there are vegetarian versions as well.

-For more traditional Lebanese recipes, check out 22 of the best Lebanese recipes.
+For more traditional Lebanese recipes, check out the best Lebanese recipes.

 What I Love About This Recipe